Electric charge: Conservation of electric charge

 The total electric charge of an isolated system remains constant regardless of changes within the system itself.
 This law is inherent to all processes known to physics and can be derived in a local form from gauge invariance of the wave function.
 The conservation of charge results in the charge-current continuity equation.
 More generally, the rate of change in charge density ρ within a volume of integration V is equal to the area integral over the current density J through the closed surface S = ∂V, which is in turn equal to the net current I:

 Thus, the conservation of electric charge, as expressed by the continuity equation, gives the result:

 The charge transferred between times $t_\mathrm{i}$ and $t_\mathrm{f}$ is obtained by integrating both sides:

 where I is the net outward current through a closed surface and q is the electric charge contained within the volume defined by the surface.

 Relativistic invariance

-Aside from the properties described in articles about electromagnetism, charge is a relativistic invariant.
-This means that any particle that has charge q has the same charge regardless of how fast it is travelling.
-This property has been experimentally verified by showing that the charge of one helium nucleus (two protons and two neutrons bound together in a nucleus and moving around at high speeds) is the same as two deuterium nuclei (one proton and one neutron bound together, but moving much more slowly than they would if they were in a helium nucleus).
+Aside from the properties described in articles about electromagnetism, electric charge is a relativistic invariant.
+This means that any particle that has electric charge q has the same electric charge regardless of how fast it is travelling.
+This property has been experimentally verified by showing that the electric charge of one helium nucleus (two protons and two neutrons bound together in a nucleus and moving around at high speeds) is the same as that of two deuterium nuclei (one proton and one neutron bound together, but moving much more slowly than they would if they were in a helium nucleus).